Justin Berfield: Charity work

 In 2001, Berfield was asked to serve as a National Youth Ambassador for Ronald McDonald House Charities, in which he participated for three years until turning 18.
 He has been active with St. Jude Children's Research Hospital and most recently Virgin Unite, the charitable arm of Virgin Group.

 Personal life

-Berfield has a daughter with his wife Liza.
+Berfield has two children with his wife Liza Almeida, whom he married in 2017.